emacsway/emacsway.github.io/_sources/en/service-layer.txt

     are few things that are less logical than business logic.
     («Patterns of Enterprise Application Architecture» [#fnpoeaa]_)

-In addition to the above, the service layer can carry the following responsibilities:
+In addition to the above, the Service Layer can carry the following responsibilities:

-- To combine the parts of an atomic operation (for example, application should to save the data in the database, in the redis, and in the file system within a single business transaction or should to roll back all).
+- To combine the parts of an atomic operation (for example, application should save the data to several storages, e.g. database, redis, file system within a single business transaction or should roll back all).
 - To hide the data source (here it duplicates the responsibility of the pattern `Repository`_) and can be omitted if there are no other reasons.
 - To aggregate the application level operations that are being reused by several clients (for example, some part of application-level logic is used in several different controllers).
 - As basis for implementation of `Remote Facade`_.
 - When you have a large controller method, you have to do decomposition.
 Thus, you apply `Extract Method`_ to separate each responsibility into own method.
 When you did it, you found that the class lost its focus.
 The quantity of methods has been increased that means the `Cohesion`_ (i.e. coefficient of sharing the class' properties by the class' methods) has been reduced.
 To restore the `Cohesion`_ you have to extraсt these methods into separate `Method Object <Replace Method with Method Object_>`__, which can be used as a Service Layer.
-- The service layer can be used as an aggregator for queries if it is over the `Repository`_ pattern and uses the `Query object`_ pattern.
+- The Service Layer can be used as an aggregator for queries if it is over the `Repository`_ pattern and uses the `Query object`_ pattern.
 The fact is that the Repository pattern limits its interface using the Query Object interface.
 And since class does not have to make assumptions about its clients, it is impossible to accumulate pre-defined queries in the `Repository`_ class, because it can not be aware about the all needs of all clients.
 Clients should take care of themselves.
-But the service layer was created for client service.
+But the Service Layer was created for client service.
 Therefore, it's a responsibility of the Service Layer.

-In other cases, the logic of the service layer can be placed directly at the application level (usually a controller).
+In other cases, the logic of the Service Layer can be placed directly at the application level (usually a controller).

     The easier question to answer is probably when not to use it.
 You probably don't need a Service Layer if your application's business logic will only have one kind of client say, a user interface and its use case responses